SMenigat/zip-db/README.md

 // The database will be encrypted by using the password "my-password". const db = new ZipDb(__dirname + "/mydb.db", "my-password");

-// add a new collection if it does not exist yet const peopleCollection = db.hasCollection("people")
+// add a new collection
-  ? db.getCollection("people")
-  : db.createCollection("people");
+const peopleCollection = db.createCollection("people");

 // add a new document to the collection const johnCenasId = peopleCollection.add({